sevtrof/rick_and_morty_be/README.md

 But currently fetching and filtering characters with pagination works fine.

-For now there are 3 branches:
+For now there are ~~3~~2 branches:
 1. master - there are basic functionality with filters, characters and some docker files.

-~~ 2. docker_database_feature - this branch can be deployed with docker.
+~~2. docker_database_feature - this branch can be deployed with docker.
 There will be 2 containers: app and database with characters.
-So you can run this container and try out basic funsctionality (filters, characters). ~~
+So you can run this container and try out basic funsctionality (filters, characters).~~

 3. profile_feature - this branch is the latest one, it has new feature with profile (registering, login, logout) for mobile app rick_and_morty.
 Also it contains image generation, news generator, some more profile features.
 It can be used via docker

 To launch the host: